Did you know that these flowers & plants are native to Malaysia?

 Belonging to the species of Clerodendrum paniculatum, the more commonly known identity - pagoda also goes by the name “Panggil-Panggil” in Malay.
 This means ‘to summon’ and it fittingly comes with the story of trappers using these plants when trying to ‘summon’ and lure mouse deers.

-Some Malaysians and Indonesians believe that pagodas have supernatural powers due to its namesake, as well.
+Some Malaysians and Indonesians believe that pagodas have supernatural powers due to their namesake, as well.
 There is a belief that they can be used to summon spirits.
 Yikes!

 On the other hand, their usage also includes being sprinkled on ‘sacred water’ at traditional Malay weddings and blessing ceremonies.